 When you are pursuing fertility treatments – particularly IVF – there is nothing more nerve wracking than the two week wait between implantation and the first pregnancy test.
 It can feel like the longest two weeks of your life.
 Rather than drive yourself – and those around you – absolutely bonkers, we recommend making your own version of a Survival Guide.

 The two weeks that follow your IVF embryo transfer can be killers – and all of the emotions they bring up, like nervousness, anxiety and stress, aren’t good for you or your potentially-attaching embryo.

 The following five tactics have been tried, tested and approved by a wide spectrum of our clients, so we thought we’d pass their tips, tricks and tactics on to you.

-- Schedule an acupuncture appointment.
 There has been a correlation between acupuncture and IVF success across multiple medical studies.
 Before you schedule an appointment, check with your insurance carrier.
-In many cases, insurance companies cover all or a portion of a certain number of acupuncture sessions per year.
+In some cases, insurance companies cover all or a portion of a certain number of acupuncture sessions per year.
 Or, you can use funds from your health savings account (HSA) to cover some of the costs.

-Your mission for the next two weeks, should you accept it, is to remain as stress and activity free as you can – within reason.
-And, you don’t really want to chitchat with all your friends and family because all you (and they) can think about is your IVF results (see Number 1).
-That mean you have all kinds of free time to breeze through those Netflix TV shows you’ve been meaning to check out.
+Your mission for the next two weeks is to remain as stress and activity free as you can – within reason.
+And, you don’t really want to chitchat with all your friends and family because all you (and they) can think about is your IVF results.
+That means you have all kinds of free time to breeze through those Netflix TV shows you’ve been meaning to check out.
 Your Netflix extravaganza will be (almost) enough to make you wish the two weeks would never end.